Joseph Ratzinger as Prefect of the Congregation for the Doctrine of the Faith: Dominus Iesus

-German abortion case
+Abortion in reunified Germany

 After the German reunification the united German government decided to merge the abortion laws.
 It would be legal within the first twelve weeks of pregnancy but only after the woman received counseling on her decision.
 If she still decided to proceed she would have to present a certificate saying she had completed the counseling sessions.
 The German Bishops' Conference established counseling centres that saw 20,000 women.
 After being counseled, roughly 5,000 decided not to have the abortion.
 In 1997 Pope John Paul II ordered the German bishops to withdraw the counseling support.
 Cardinal Ratzinger, as prefect of the Congregation for the Faith, was given the task of carrying out John Paul's instructions.
 In 1999 the German bishops unanimously rejected the demands of the CDF.
 Only in 2000 did the bishops conference end the counseling service.

 Lutheran Dialogue

 His most significant ecumenical achievement as CDF Prefect was the Joint Declaration on the Doctrine of Justification signed with the Lutheran World Federation in 1999.
 Bishop George Anderson, head of the Evangelical Lutheran Church of America, publicly acknowledged that it was Ratzinger who "untied the knots" when it looked as though the document would be "shipwrecked" by officials from the Pontifical Council for Promoting Christian Unity.
 Cardinal Ratzinger got the agreement back on track by organising a meeting with the Lutheran leaders at his brother's house in Regensburg.
 Included in this agreement was the notion that the goal of the ecumenical process is unity in diversity, not structural reintegration.